On the Role of Randomization in Adversarially Robust Classification: Details on the examples and remarks

-Using Equation \ref{eq:condition_robust_linear} one can check that these classifiers match the situation that is illustrated in Figure \ref{fig:mix_linear_example_appendix}, \textit{i.e.} they are both robust at $x_1$, they are robust at $x_3$ and $x_2$ respectively, they are non-robust at $x_4$ but they can't be attacked on the same region, as their intersections with the $1-$ball around $x_4$ are disjoint (gray circular sectors in Figure \ref{fig:mix_linear_example_appendix}).
+Using Equation \eqref{eq:condition_robust_linear} one can check that these classifiers match the situation that is illustrated in Figure \ref{fig:mix_linear_example_appendix}, \textit{i.e.} they are both robust at ${x_1}$, they are robust at ${x_3}$ and ${x_2}$ respectively, they are non-robust at ${x_4}$ but they can't be attacked on the same region, as their intersections with the $1-$ball around ${x_4}$ are disjoint (gray circular sectors in Figure \ref{fig:mix_linear_example_appendix}).
+Let us denote $\bh$ the REC $f_1$ and $f_2$ with probabilities $(\frac{1}{2}, \frac{1}{2})$.

-\subsection{Adversarial risk calculation for the mixture of $f_1$ and $f_2$.}
+\subsubsection{Adversarial risk calculation for the mixture of $f_1$ and $f_2$.}

-For $x_2$, $f_1$ is not robust, meaning its adversarial $0\mbox-1$ loss on $x_2$ is 1.
-On the other hand, $f_2$ is robust on $x_2$, as no perturbation of norm at most $\epsilon$ will make it predict the wrong class.
-For these reasons, the adversarial $0\mbox-1$ loss on $x_2$ for $\bold f_{MIX}^{\bold q}$ is $\frac{1}{2}$.
-The same goes for $x_3$, and therefore they each add $\frac{1}{12}$ to the total adversarial risk (mass of each point times the loss).
+For ${x_2}$, $f_1$ is not robust, meaning its adversarial $0\mbox-1$ loss on ${x_2}$ is 1.
+On the other hand, $f_2$ is robust on ${x_2}$, as no perturbation of norm at most $\epsilon$ will make it predict the wrong class.
+For these reasons, the adversarial $0\mbox-1$ loss on ${x_2}$ for $\bh$ is $\frac{1}{2}$.
+The same goes for ${x_3}$, and therefore they each add $\frac{1}{12}$ to the total adversarial risk (mass of each point times the $0\mbox-1$ loss).